GPS Marine Animals

 GPS Tracking

-Monitoring marine animals from land can be limited as they spend most of their time underwater, however satellites can track marine animals around the world when the animals if they are fitted with Global Positioning System (GPS) tags.
+Monitoring marine animals from land is challenging as they spend most of their time underwater!
+However satellites can track marine animals around the world if they are fitted with Global Positioning System (GPS) tags.

 GPS trackers only work within a certain depth range.
 When animals pop up to the surface of the water, the satellites can collect data on where they are before they dive down again.
 Tags are often attached to shells or fins that frequently break the water’s surface.
 For animals that spend most of their time underwater, GPS tags can still be useful.
 These tags store data for a set period and then automatically detach, floating to the surface where satellites can pick up the stored information.